oroinc/documentation/bundles/extensions/AuthorizeNetBundle/index.rst

 To test the CIM integration within the sandbox account, make sure the sandbox account is switched to the Live mode.

+.. admonition:: Business Tip

+   Technologies are the driving force for digital transformation in important industries like manufacturing.
+Learn more about the role of eCommerce in |manufacturing digital transformation|.

 .. include:: /include/include-links-dev.rst
+   :start-after: begin

+.. include:: /include/include-links-seo.rst
    :start-after: begin